Yet another guide to reduce boilerplate in your Redux (NGRX) app

 What are we gonna cover here?

-Several ways/tips/tricks/ancient black magic rituals to reduce boilerplate in our overwhelmed-with-boilerplate Redux (and NGRX!) apps I came up with over the years of first-hand production experience.
+In this article, we’re gonna discuss several ways/tips/tricks/ancient black magic rituals to reduce boilerplate in our overwhelmed-with-boilerplate Redux (and NGRX!) apps.
+I’ve come up with these over the years from first-hand production experience.

-Let me be honest with you, guys.
-I wanted to tell just about my new micro-library flux-action-class at first, but it seems like everybody’s been complaining how tech blogs more and more look like Twitter, how everyone wants some meaningful long reading and etc. So I thought: “What the heck?
+Let me be honest with you all.
+I wanted to speak just about my new micro-library flux-action-class at first.
+But it seems like sometimes tech blogs look more and more like Twitter lately…and maybe you want some more meaningful long read.
+So I thought: “What the heck?
 I got some experience and best practices of my own which I spilled some sweat and blood over.
 Maybe, it could help some people out there.
 Maybe, people out there could help me to improve some of it.”

 Let’s take a look at a typical example of how to make AJAX requests in Redux.
 In this particular case let’s imagine we wanna get a list of cats from the server.

 If you’re wondering why I have selector factories (makeSelector…) take a look here

 I’m leaving out side effect handling on purpose.
 It’s a topic for a whole different article full of teenager’s anger and criticism for the existing ecosystem :D